kingcean/blog-web/blog/2024/webnn-native-ai.md

-# WebNN —— Browsers can also run AI natively
+# WebNN —— Browser runs native AI

 Web Neural Network API is a web-friendly W3C standard that provides a cross-platform abstraction layer independent of the operating system and underlying hardware based on browser-built JS APIs, leveraging GPUs, CPUs, NPUs, or other purpose-built AI accelerators to facilitate front-end R&D to build AI-based web applications.